Settling the Score with Mr. Zoldan

 “Exactly.”

-We sat there in the heavy quiet that follows a storm.
+We sat there in the heavy quiet that followed a storm.
 Plates clinked somewhere in the distance.
 A waiter drifted past.
 The world, absurdly, went on.

 After a long minute, Zoldan spoke again.
 “I learned something through all this,” he said, his voice softer now.
 “I saw who you are when you’re under fire.
 And I gained a real friend.”